-Description Detached bungalow.
-Accommodation GROUND FLOOR: Entrance Vestibule, Split Level Living/Dining Room with Conservatory Off, Kitchen, Utility Room, Master Bedroom with En Suite Shower Room, Inner Hall, Two Further Bedrooms and Bathroom.
-Gross internal floor area (m2) 113 square metres approximately (excludes conservatory).
-Neighbourhood and location The property forms part of a private residential development of bungalows built by Thistle Homes in the north eastern outskirts of Dunfermline.
-The location is convenient for local amenities, in particular the nearby Queen Margaret railway station and Queen Margaret Hospital.
-Age Built around 2000.
-Weather Dry and bright.
+Description Extended detached house.
+Accommodation GROUND FLOOR: Entrance hall, living/dining room, family room, study/bedroom 5, kitchen, utility room and toilet.
+FIRST FLOOR: Four bedrooms, one with study/studio off and bathroom.
+Gross internal floor area (m2) 172 sq.m approx. Neighbourhood and location The property forms part of a popular private residential area on the south side of the popular commuter town of Dalgety Bay which lies on the north banks of the Firth of Forth.
+The location is convenient for local amenities.
+Age Built in the early 1970's.
+Weather Dry and sunny.
 Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 ROOF: The roof is pitched and tiled.
 There are half round concrete ridge tiles.
-There are metal valleys where roof slopes adjoin each other.

-Roofing including roof space ROOF SPACE: The roof space is accessed from a ceiling hatch in the inner hallway.
-The roof is timber framed with plywood sarking and there is undertile felt.
+Roofing including roof space lean to and tiled with metal flashings.
+ROOF SPACE: The roof space is accessed from a ceiling hatch to the first floor landing.
+The roof is timber framed with fibreboard sarking and there is undertile felt.
 Glasswool quilt insulation has been laid between and over the ceiling joists.
+Some limited flooring has been laid.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters are of PVC box type with round PVC downpipes.
+Gutters are of PVC box type with square PVC downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of 300mm cavity incorporating a structural timber frame inner leaf and concrete block outer leaf, rendered externally with synthetic stone features.
-Windows, external doors and joinery Internal and external doors were opened and closed where , keys were available.
+The main walls are of 300mm cavity brick/concrete block, rendered externally with synthetic stone, facing brick and timber panelled features.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-WINDOWS: Windows are of double glazed timber casement variety.
-EXTERNAL DOORS: The front and back doors are of double glazed timber framed and panelled type.
-There are also double glazed UPVC French doors leading out from the conservatory.
-There is a timber framed and panelled door between the utility room and the garage.
+WINDOWS: Windows are of replacement double glazed uPVC variety.
+There are also Velux style double glazed roof-lights to the west roof pitch.
+EXTERNAL DOORS: The front door is of composite type and the back door double glazed metal framed/ PVC type with timber frame.
+There are also two sets of double glazed aluminium framed patio doors to the rear elevation.
 JOINERY: The soffits and fascias to the roof overhangs are of timber.
-External decorations Vigually, inquested External decorations Visually inspected.
-External joinery is paint/stain finished.
-Conservatories / porches Visually inspected.
-There is a conservatory extension at the rear built of a double glazed UPVC frame supported on a timber framed base with synthetic stone outer leaf under a pitched and polycarbonate lined roof.
+Futured decoration - V External decorations Visually inspected.
+External joinery is paint finished.